Phoenix (2025 film): Production

 In mid-June 2023, it was reported that Vijay Sethupathi's son Surya Vijay Sethupathi who had earlier appeared as child artist in films such as Naanum Rowdy Dhaan (2015) and Sindhubaadh (2019) to debut as the lead actor in the directorial debut of the stunt choreographer Anl Arasu.
 The film stars Ayali (2023) fame Abinakshathra and Varsha as the female leads alongside, Kaaka Muttai (2015) fame J. Vignesh in an important role.
 The films stars an ensemble cast consisting of Varalaxmi Sarathkumar, Sampath Raj, Devadarshini, Muthukumar, Dileepan, Ajay Ghosh, Harish Uthaman, Munnar Ramesh, Naveen, 'Atti' Rishi, Nandha Saravanan, Aadukalam Murugadoss, Sreejith Ravi, Aadukalam Naren, Sathya NJ, Poovaiyar and others in supporting roles.
-The film is produced by the director himself under his banner AK Braveman Picturess helmed by Rajalakshmy Anl Arasu.
+The film is produced by the director himself under his banner AK Braveman Pictures helmed by Rajalakshmy Anl Arasu.
 The technical team consists of R. Velraj as the cinematographer, Praveen K. L. as the editor, Sam C. S. as the music composer, and the director himself as the stunt choreographer.
 After a formal puja ceremony, the principal photography began on 24 November 2023 in AVM Studios, Chennai.